JakeR27/R6-Siege-MMR-Tracker/README.md

 Once it has loaded double click on any of the files in solution explorer to start editing\
 Press Run or F5 to start the program

-## Contributing

-I'm not currently looking for anyone to help contribute, if you want to expand on my work or take it to places I've not even considered then feel free to contact me

 ## Versioning

 #### Private